hashicorp/hcdiag/README.md

 # hcdiag
 `hcdiag` simplifies debugging HashiCorp products by automating shared and product-specific diagnostics data collection on individual nodes.
-The output of these commands is bundled up into a tar.gz bundle in the destination directory `hcdiag` is run
+The output of these commands is bundled up into a tar.gz bundle in the destination directory where `hcdiag` is run.

 The utility is optimized for transparency and frugality.
 We believe users should be fully informed on how `hcdiag` works and what it collects, and that `hcdiag` collects no more data than is necessary.